idagintowt/rune-generator/README.md

 ### 4. Main axis

 The rune system is built around a main vertical axis that goes through the center of the SVG (0,0).
-The axis spans from -2 _ UNIT to 2 _ UNIT.
+The axis spans from -2UNIT to 2UNIT.

 In the code this axis is used as a line for transformations.
 Base rune parts are mirrored and placed in 4 different quadrants relative to this axis.